MicrosoftDocs/azure-ai-docs/articles/search/search-region-support.md

 ---

-# Azure AI Search feature availability across cloud regions
+# Azure AI Search regions list

 This article identifies the cloud regions in which Azure AI Search is available.
 It also lists which premium features are available in each region.